conradakunga/Blog/_posts/2024-12-17-checking-collections-have-the-same-elements.md

 Expected collection to be equal to {5, 2, 3, 4, 1}, but {1, 2, 3, 4, 5} differs at index 0.
 ```

-If we want to check that two collections have the same elements, regardless of order, we do it like this:
+If we want to check that two collections have the same elements, **regardless of order**, we do it like this:

 ```csharp
 // Check have the same elements, regardless of order